mauroservienti/milestone.github.io/_posts/do-I-still-need-a-smartwatch.md

 - self-organization
 ---

-I'm surrounded by people spending money, as if there is no tomorrow, for things I find completely useless.
+I'm surrounded by people spending money as if there is no tomorrow, for things I find completely useless.

 Anthropologically the human being is a collector, not a predator.
 We're designed to buy stuff, and marketing people are extremely good at nudging us in that direction.